 This J-Beauty skincare line takes the very best, most unique aspects of Japanese skincare.
 It offers a simple, high-quality skincare routine made with carefully sourced natural ingredients.
 Focused on anti-aging, it incorporates unique beauty ingredients born from cutting-edge bio-research.
 The three naturally derived ingredients - “Proteoglycan” extracted from salmon nose cartilage; “AP ceramide” from Aomori apples; and the revived domestic “Tsugaru licorice root” offer preventative care and remarkable benefits such as hydration, restoring elasticity, reducing redness and irritation, and helps to preserve the levels of hyaluronic acid in your skin.

 KITAO’s Matcha is a skincare line consisting of natural ingredients such as antioxidant-rich matcha, chia seeds, quinoa and acai.
 With powerful antioxidant and anti-inflammatory properties, matcha has caught women’s attention who are looking for skincare.
 Another reason why we recommend KITAO is that it only uses ECOCERT certified organic matcha harvested in Kyoto, Japan — sustainable and safe for your skin and the environment.

-In addition to Matcha, the KITAO skincare line includes chia seeds, quinoa, and acai which contains essential ingredients such as calcium, minerals, and essential amino acids - the benefits are well-known for a healthy body and beautiful skin.
+In addition to Matcha, the KITAO skincare line includes chia seeds, quinoa, and acai which contains essential ingredients such as calcium, minerals, and essential amino acids.
+These benefits are well-known to achieve a healthy body and beautiful skin.

 More Coming up on J-Beauty Skincare…

-In our blog we will be providing more info on J-Beauty - its super ingredients, how Japanese women take care of their skin, exceptional J-Beauty products and more.
+In our blog, we will be providing more information on J-Beauty - from the amazing ingredients used, how Japanese women take care of their skin, exceptional J-Beauty products and more.
 We want to share everything we’ve learned with you.
 Enjoy and see you on the next blog!